-To address challenges related to the intrusiveness and lighting limitations faced by camera-based fall detection systems, many researchers have shifted their focus to detecting human bodies using mmWave radars \cite{cui2021high, wu2021novel, yao2022fall}.
+To address challenges related to the intrusiveness and lighting limitations faced by camera-based fall detection systems, many researchers have shifted their focus to detecting human bodies using mmWave radars~\cite{cui2021high, wu2021novel, yao2022fall}.
 Typically, mmWave radar is deployed in scenarios demanding higher accuracy due to the use of short-wavelength electromagnetic waves.
 Beyond its successful application in autonomous driving, mmWave radar has been employed in the field of human tracking and fall detection.
-A recent real-time human detection and tracking system using Texas Instruments (TI) mmWave radars has been established by \cite{cui2021high}.
-They introduce a software framework capable of communicating with multiple radars, consistently achieving over 90.4\% sensitivity for human detection in an indoor environment.
-Subsequently, research in \cite{cui2020human} delves into human posture, presenting an analysis report on the capabilities of mmWave radar in human recognition.
-Building on this analysis, \cite{cui2021real} merges mmWave radars with the Convolutional Neural Networks (CNN) technique to accurately estimate human postures with an average precision of 71.3\%.
-Moreover, \cite{sengupta2020mm, jin2019multiple} implement CNN for point cloud analysis to estimate human skeletons and the postures of patients.
-Our work, inspired by the human detection system in \cite{cui2021high, wu2021novel}, deploys three IWR1843 mmWave radars on the x-y-z surfaces concurrently to capture more robust human body reflection signals.
-Additionally, we establish a concurrent real-time system to track humans and classify target status.
+A recent real-time human detection and tracking system using Texas Instruments (TI) mmWave radars was established in~\cite{cui2021high}.
+The authors introduced a software framework capable of communicating with multiple radars, consistently achieving over 90.4\% sensitivity for human detection in an indoor environment.
+Subsequently, the research in~\cite{cui2020human} delved into human posture, presenting an analysis report on the capabilities of mmWave radar in human recognition.
+Building on this analysis, ref.~\cite{cui2021real} merged mmWave radars with the Convolutional Neural Network (CNN) technique to accurately estimate human postures with an average precision of 71.3\%.
+Moreover, refs.~\cite{sengupta2020mm, jin2019multiple} implemented a CNN for point cloud analysis to estimate human skeletons and the postures of patients.
+In contrast, refs.~\cite{wang2011integrating, lin2023deep} focused more on outdoor environments, proposing fusion systems incorporating both mmWave radar and camera methods for object detection and tracking.
+Our work, inspired by the human detection system in~\cite{cui2021high, wu2021novel}, deployed three IWR1843 mmWave radars on the x-y-z surfaces concurrently to capture more robust human body reflection signals.
+Additionally, we established a concurrent real-time system to track humans and classify the target status.